mcastellin/py-bot-starter/README.md

 pip install py-bot-starter
 ```

+## Getting started with sample projects

+You can find a collection of sample projects you can use to learn more about `py-bot-starter`'s features or as a
+template for your own bot project.
+Check out [Sample Projects here](examples/README.md)

 ## Contributors ✨

 Thanks goes to these wonderful people:

 - [Diogo Kuiaski](https://github.com/diogokuiaski)

 ## License

 [MIT License](LICENSE)